jupyter/enhancement-proposals/145-transport-encryption/transport-encryption.md

 ### Kernelspec capability advertisement

-A kernel declares support with `metadata.supported_encryption`.
-The value is matched case-insensitively and may be either the string `"curve"` or a list containing `"curve"` (leaving room to advertise multiple schemes in future).
+A kernel declares support with `metadata.supported_encryption`, a list of the encryption schemes it understands, for example `["curve"]`.
+Entries are matched case-insensitively, and a kernel may advertise more than one, leaving room for additional schemes in future.
 The check happens _before_ the connection is established: capability cannot be discovered at runtime via `kernel_info_reply`, because by the time a reply could arrive the (unencrypted) connection already exists.
 This mirrors how JEP 66 gates the handshake pattern on the static `kernel_protocol_version` field.

 To implement this JEP we will reflect these additions in the official schemas (JEP 105/106).
 In the connection file (currently `connectionfile-v1.0.schema.json`, which composes a `kernel_network` and a `signature` group), the two Curve fields fit naturally as a new optional `encryption` group, following the precedent that the `signature_scheme` and `key` material lives in the connection file: